astenstrasser/udacity_courses/relational-databases/sql_basics.md

 ```

 In exceptions we can use commands like:
+ - order by  (desc? asc?) - can be used with more than one parameter
- order by  (desc?), limit n offset n (could use for pagination) and group by.
+ - limit n offset n (could use for pagination)
+ - group by
+ - having
+ - char_length()
  'Group by' runs before running the other commands in line.
 The command 'having' filter the results after running the search.

 Ex.: